johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 # Bluetooth Fix

-Around March 15 2025, Fedora stable firmware breaks bluetooth.
-Other distros may have the same issue.
 If you have bluetooth issues, run this:

 ```sh
 sudo dmesg | grep -i bluetooth